Tukaroto Potatau Matutaera Tawhiao

 Page 6 - Tensions ease

-It was clear by the 1870s that the Kīngitanga could no longer fight a war.
-Attempts were made to ease relations between the king and the colonial government.
+It was clear by the 1870s that the Kīngitanga was no longer capable of fighting a war.
+Attempts were made to improve relations between the king and the colonial

 Page 7 - The death of Tāwhiao